 Windows are the eyes into the soul of a house.
 They allow light in and they also protect the interior from the elements.
 The placement of your windows and the type of glass you use are two important considerations.
 They will play a big role in your lighting and in how much you pay in energy costs.
 There are two main types of windows in most residential properties, double-hung and casement windows.
 Understanding the differences and pros and cons between casement windows vs. double-hung windows will help you choose the best style of window for your home.

-Casement vs Double-Hung Windows: What’s The Difference?
+Casement Windows vs Double-Hung Windows

-Casement vs. Double-hung Windows Explained
+Casement vs. Double-Hung Explained

-Casement windows open and close via a crank system, so it is possible to open them one-handed.
+Casement windows open outward and close via a cranking mechanism, so it is possible to open them one-handed.
 You push them out beyond the envelope of your home when they are open.
-They can be used at any basic level for a window such as over a kitchen sink or in a bathroom.
+Casement windows can be used at any basic level for a window such as over a kitchen sink or in a bathroom.

 Benefits of Double-Hung Windows

-Double-hung windows are the most common in both homes and businesses.
+Double-hung windows are the most common type of windows in both homes and businesses.
 They are also the type of window most often found in historical homes.

 They also require much less maintenance than casement windows.
 Double-hung windows have a lower chance of mechanical failure because they don’t have many moving parts.
-Further, if the clasp that holds them in place breaks, you will still be able to open or close the window.
+Furthermore, if the clasp that holds them in place breaks, you will still be able to open or close the window.

 Benefits of Casement Windows

-They also offer the most airtight seal around the frame among all window types.
+They also offer the most air tight seal around the frame among all window types.
 When a casement window is closed, each of the four sides is firmly seated in the frame which prevents the leakage of air.
 In terms of energy-efficient windows, the casement window’s airtight seal helps to keep your home cool in the summer and warm in the winter.
-If you have high-energy costs, switching to casement windows can help reduce your bills drastically.
+If you have high energy costs, switching to casement windows can help reduce your bills drastically.

-For property owners who mobility problems, casement windows are the easiest to operate.
+For property owners who have mobility problems, casement windows are the easiest to operate.
 For older people and those with disabilities, lifting a double-hung window may pose a challenge.
 With casement windows, the operation is by a handle crank which makes opening and closing them much easier.

-Comparing Casement & Double-Hung Windows
+Comparing Casement and Double-Hung Windows

 Casement windows are less durable than double-hung windows.
 Casement windows swing out and when they are exposed to the elements they will age much quicker.
-The frame of double-hung windows protects them from the elements which allow them to have a longer lifespan.
+The frame of double-hung windows protects them from the elements which allows them to have a longer lifespan.

-Explore More Window and Door Topics
+Explore More Window and Door Articles

 Discount Window and Door of Omaha

 At Discount Window and Door of Omaha, we are committed to providing the best quality doors and replacement windows.
 We employ the most skilled installers to ensure the highest standard of quality service.
-Our installers are highly trained, certified industry professionals with years of experience, including some second and third-generation employees.
+Our Omaha door and window installers are highly trained, certified industry professionals with years of experience, including some second and third-generation employees.